Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Teenagers may worry about pain from surgery.
+Teens may worry about pain from surgery.
 They may also worry if surgery will affect their appearance.

-Teenagers may be concerned about missing school and being away from friends.
+Teens may be concerned about missing school and being away from friends.

-Teenagers prefer having space and privacy from parents and other adults.
+Teens prefer having space and privacy from parents and other adults.
 Being sick or in the hospital can make them feel a loss of privacy and control.

 Be available for support when needed.

 Encourage your teenager to express how he or she is feeling.

 If your teen requests it, ask hospital staff whether siblings or friends can visit.